Budō Is Limitless

 When does training end?
 When do we become a master?
-The short answer is it just never happens.
+The short answer is that it just never really happens.
 There are no ultimate masters of anything.
-There are varying skills but there are no gods or saints in the martial arts that have no space for advancing some aspect of their style and self.
-Doing the same thing over and over again to achieve perfection can seem boring.
+There are varying skills, but there are no gods or saints in the martial arts that have no space for advancing some aspect of their bujutsu style and spiritual self-cultivation.
+Doing the same thing over and over again to achieve skill or perfection can seem tedious and boring.
 Should we be concerned when we feel that way?
 What should we do?
 Let's explore these ideas.

-A sense of monotony or boredom is routine in the martial arts learning environment.
-Counter to most peoples assumptions leaping and screaming with a sword is not exactly "fun".
+A sense of monotony or boredom is routine in the martial arts and many other learning environments.
+Counter to most people's assumptions leaping and screaming with a sword is not exactly "fun."
 Real training is hard work.
-Going over techniques again and again for months and years isn't what most people conjure up as entertaining.
-This kind of superficial boredom creeps up at different times in one's training.
-It is not really a big problem, and for most, it can be overcome.
-Although it is the downfall of many and they give up and quit.
+Going over techniques again and again for months and years polishing and refining them isn't what most people conjure up as entertaining.
+Superficial or profound boredom creeps up at different times in one's training.
+It is generally not a big problem, and for most, it can be overcome.
+Although boredom can be the downfall of many who give up and quit.

 There is another type of boredom that exists in the particular style you are training in.
-It is when you want more and more techniques to add to your pouch, but the progress of receiving teaching and the craving for more is at odds.
+It is when you want more and more techniques to add to your inventory, but the progress of receiving the teaching and the craving for more is at odds.
 Wanting to advance and not perceiving your advancement can make someone feel they are on a treadmill without progression.
 This type of boredom is a problem of craving and desire.
 It is often mistaken as pure boredom, though.
 It is important to curb the appetite for advancement in my opinion.
 It is good to want to learn more but not to get more.

-Martial arts have a limited number of actual techniques taught within their respective systems.
+Martial arts have a limited number of actual techniques taught within their systems.
 You can easily do the same 20 or 50 waza over and over again for 30 or even 50 years.
 It can seem overwhelming.
-However when you start to train you will soon see how hard it is to get to a point where the body can respond in an efficient manner.
-The mind you will soon learn, takes much much longer to train.
-In martial arts, the mind is the more dangerous weapon that needs training.
+However, when you start to train, you will soon see how hard it is to get to a point where the body can respond efficiently.
+The mind, you will quickly learn, takes much much longer to train.
+In martial arts, our mentality is the more dangerous weapon that needs training and honing.

 This path of training should not have an end.
-As with any journey so many interesting things happen on the road to where you are going.
+As with any journey, so many interesting things happen on the road to where you are going.
 It is, of course, good to have some goal.
-Wanting to learn all the techniques of shoden for example.
-That is a good start.
-But just memorizing techniques is not what training is about.
+You want to learn all the techniques of shoden, for example.
+That is a good start, but just memorizing techniques is not what training is about.
 It has never been that way.
 It certainly shouldn't be that way in 2018 either.

-While we train we are exploring.
+While we train, we are exploring.
 This exploring is the real place we fix and pick up things that benefit our training.
-The endless journey may seem daunting but there is no reason to look for any end or view it as endless.
+The endless journey may seem daunting, but there is no reason to look for any end or view it as endless.
 It is part of living.
 Looking into the void will not make us understand our training or become a better swordsman.
-Thinking too much about the future will create anxiety.
-Start your training with a mind of what you are doing now.
-Do not gaze around and lose yourself in what-ifs and could-be's.
+Overthinking about the future will create anxiety.
+Start your practice with a mind of what you are doing now.
+Do not gaze around and lose yourself in what-ifs and could-bes.

 My student called it the ever-moving target.
 The target, however, is within us.
 It is not an apple to be plucked from a tree.
-If you are running after the apple then you are doing it wrong.
+If you are running after the apple, then you are doing it wrong.
 You are the apple.
 You are the tree.
 You are your practice and it is within you.
 There is nothing to chase.

-The idea of becoming a master is a bit of a senseless endeavor.
+The idea of wanting to become a master is a bit of a pointless one.
 It is good, as I mentioned before, to have goals.
-However, starting in the martial arts because you want to teach, become a master, or get certifitied (in martial arts) is probably folly for most people.
-Wanting to master something is ok.
+However, starting out in the martial arts because you want to teach, become a master, or get certifitied (in martial arts) is probably folly for most people.
+Wishing to master something is ok.
 One should pursue education for purposes of learning not to put something on your mantle or wall.
-Putting in the time and energy to do so is smart.
-Waking up and deciding to be a master is really not how most "masters" are made.
-The willingness to excel and succeed is important.
-The road to mastery is synonymous with boredom.
+Putting in the time and energy for learning profoundly is a smart decision.
+Waking up and deciding to be a master is not how most "masters" are made.
+The willingness to excel and succeed is essential.
+The road to mastery is filled with fences of boredom.

-Wanting to be a master and training at a classical dojo is a recipe for disappointment.
-You can certainly learn, but you will be learning at two paces.
-Your own pace, and your teacher's pace.
-If you want to reach good levels of skill then you need to have your expectations in check.
+Wanting to be a master and training at a classical dōjō is a recipe for disappointment.
+You can certainly learn, but you will be learning at two paces: your own pace, and your teacher's pace.
+If you want to reach proper levels of skill, then you need to have your expectations in check.
 You need to be prepared for never reaching the end of the line.
-No one gets a black belt in anything and simply stops learning or training.
+No one gets a black belt in anything and stops learning or training.

-Increasing your skill is a personal goal.
+Increasing your skills is a personal goal.
 You will never become the ultimate best at anything.
-If history shows us anything it is that records eventually get broken and skills get surpassed.
+If history shows us anything, it is that records eventually get broken and skills get surpassed.
 Have a humble attitude toward training and your role in the martial arts in general.
 Instead, become your own personal best.
-Enjoy it for yourself and it should not get too boring.
+Enjoy it for yourself, and it should not get too boring.
 There is lots of great stuff to discover on the journey.

-For those of us bored with training and not suffering from depression, we should reflect on ourselves and the situation.
+For those of us simply bored with training and not suffering from depression, we should reflect on ourselves and the situation.
 Are you doing the same five waza for a year?
 Do you just feel tired of the repetition and lack of apparent progress?
 Here are a few things to try.

 - Check your basics.
-How solid are your basics?
+How robust are your fundamentals?
 These are important foundations.
-As your teacher for feedback on some basic techniques.
+Ask your teacher for feedback on some basic techniques.
 He should be happy to give you some pointers.
 Basics are not something to learn and stuff away in your sword bag.
 Everything we do is based on basic techniques.

 - Evaluate yourself for burnout.
 It could be that you have spent too much time on training and not enough in other areas of your life.
 Don't lose sight of things outside of training.

 - Not enough training is the opposite of burnout.
-This is where you aren't training enough so you can not progress well.
-Really look at how much time you are putting in.
+This is where you aren't training enough, so you can not progress well.
+Look at how much time you are putting in.
 If you aren't sure just ask your teacher or senpai in your dojo how they train.
 Maybe you are being lazy and transferring that feeling of boredom outside of yourself to the school's way of teaching etc.

 Boredom is normal.
-We should watch our expectations about training.
+We should watch our expectations for training.
 Be careful of craving masquerading as boredom.
 Stay with your practice and follow your teacher's advice.
 You will gain skill.
-Sometimes its only apparent to your teacher, but your training is having an effect over time.
+Sometimes it's only apparent to your teacher, but your training is being affected over time.
 There is no end to training until you stop.
 Enjoy the journey over each peak.
 Feel wonderment that you can see something new until it really is the end.
 Most importantly, please make sure you do not have clinical depression.
 Seek medical help if you have signs and symptoms of depression.